‘THE GAMESTERS OF TRISKELION’ (TOS)

 The Provider brains put in mind of another set of brain masters from a ‘Doctor Who’ story called ‘The Keys of Marinus’.
 The difference was the Providers didn’t have eyestalks like they did in ‘Doctor Who’.

 The fights and training that Kirk, Uhura and Chekov are forced to go through are pretty intense and gruelling.
 They’re given food by their individual drill Thralls, but it doesn’t make them entirely happy.

-Meanwhile aboard the Enterprise, Spock, Bones and Scotty are trying to find where Kirk, Uhurua and Chekov have gone to.
-They find an ion trail and Spock has a hunch as the Enterprise leave Gamma II.
+Meanwhile aboard the Enterprise, Spock, Bones and Scotty are trying to find where Kirk, Uhura and Chekov have gone to.
+They find an ion trail and Spock has a hunch as the Enterprise leaves Gamma II.

 Bones and Scotty protest to Spock that they’re going on some wild goose chase.
 But Spock is determined and threatens Bones and Scotty on a charge of mutiny before they agree to go with him.

 The guest cast are as follows.
 There’s Galt, the Master Thrall on Triskelion.
 Galt looks frightening in appearance and his eyes glow bright whenever Kirk, Uhuru and Chekov try to escape and suffer pain.

 The three individual drill Thralls given to Kirk, Uhura and Chekov are as follows.
 There’s Steve Sandor as Lars for Uhura; Jane Ross as Tamoon for Chekov and also Angelique Pettyjohn as Shahna for Kirk.

 Uhura and Chekov find their selected drill Thralls antagonistic and intimidating when they’re in their cells.
 Lars makes advances on Uhura off-screen whilst Chekov is feeling uncomfortable with Tamoon.